Small Business Grants in Ireland: How To Find Funding Opportunities for Startups

 InterTrade Ireland is a North-South Implementation Body established under the 1998 Belfast Agreement to develop cross-border trade and assist SMEs with growth, capacity building, and R&D. Intertrade’s range of supports includes webinars, conferences, funding advisory services and trade export clinics.
 Seedcorn is its best-known initiative and is the largest business competition for early-stage/high-growth companies, with a prize fund of €300k, on the island of Ireland – applications for the 2025 Seedcorn competition open in March.

-Specialised Grants for Women Entrepreneurs:
+Specialised Small Business Grants for Women Entrepreneurs:

 Enterprise Ireland’s female entrepreneurs programme offers dedicated support to women starting and growing businesses.
 These programmes provide financial aid and facilitate networking and mentorship opportunities essential for early-stage female entrepreneurs.